flapjack/flapjack-diner/README.md

 Flapjack::Diner.scheduled_maintenances('example.com', :check => 'ping', :start_time => Time.local(2012, 08, 01), :end_time => Time.local(2012, 09, 01))
 ```

-The data is returned as a JSON list of scheduled maintenance periods, with each element of the list being an associative array containing data about that maintenance period.
+The data is returned as an array of scheduled maintenance periods, with each element of the list being a hash containing data about that maintenance period.

 ```
 // the TIMESTAMPs are integers representing UTC times for the named events
 // DURATION is an integer representing the length of the period in seconds
-// SUMMARY is a string providing a description of the period, may be empty [{"start_time" : TIMESTAMP,
+// SUMMARY is a string providing a description of the period, may be empty [{"start_time" => TIMESTAMP,
-  "duration" : DURATION,
+  "duration" => DURATION,
-  "summary" : SUMMARY,
+  "summary" => SUMMARY,
-  "end_time" : TIMESTAMP},
+  "end_time" => TIMESTAMP},
   {...},
   ...]
 ```